 The Supervisory Board held 12 meetings in 2018.
 The Executive Board attends the formal meetings of the Supervisory Board and prepares detailed supporting information.
 Regular items on the agenda of these meetings included strategy, developments within the various business lines, corporate governance, risk management, IT and operations, results and budget.
-In addition, the Board discussed the return of capital to shareholders, and the simplification of the legal structure of Van Lanschot Kempen.
+In addition, the Board discussed the return of capital to shareholders of Van Lanschot Kempen NV, and the simplification of the legal structure of Van Lanschot Kempen.